kodecocodes/vt_android_mvvm/v1/for_instructor/04-model-repository.markdown

 )
 ```

-We also set the name prooperty as the non-null primary key for a creature.
-We could have also made a separate class for the Room entity, and then provided mapping functions to convert between Creatures and Creature entities, but for this simple app we'll just make Creature an entity directly.
-In a production app, you would likely want to create such a mapping layer between the model class and the repository.
+We also set the name property as the non-null primary key for a creature.

-Since we're using Room, we need to use a CreatureDao for accessing our creatures.
+Since we're using Room, we need to use a CreatureDao or data access object to access our creatures.
 There's an empty Dao in the model room package.
 We now add insert, clear and getAllCreatures methods to the Dao.

 ```kotlin
 interface CreatureDao {